reactjs/react.dev/content/docs/hooks-faq.md

 }
 ```

-Any child in the tree inside `TodosApp` can read use the `dispatch` function to pass actions up to `TodosApp`:
+Any child in the tree inside `TodosApp` can use the `dispatch` function to pass actions up to `TodosApp`:

 ```js{2,3}
 function DeepChild(props) {